 Open reduction and internal fixation (ORIF) is surgery to fix a broken bone in your hip.
 A hip fracture is a break in the top of the femur or in the hip socket.
 The femur is the long bone in your thigh that attaches to your pelvis at the hip joint.
-During ORIF, the broken parts of your femur will be put back together using metal hardware.
+The broken parts of your femur will be put back together with metal hardware.
 You may also need an implant to replace your hip socket.

-- You may get an infection or bleed more than expected.
+- You may get an infection or bleed more than expected after surgery.
 Blood vessels, nerves, or muscles may be damaged.
 Your hip may not heal or work as well as it did before your injury.
 You may still have pain, a limp when you walk, or need to use a cane or walker.

-- You are also at risk of developing a fat emboli.
+- You are at risk for a fat emboli.
 This is when fat is forced out of the inside of the bone and travels to other parts of your body.
 It can block blood flow to your lungs, brain, or heart.
-You may get a blood clot in your leg or arm.
-This can cause pain and swelling, and it can stop blood from flowing where it needs to go in your body.
-The blood clot can break loose and travel to your lungs or brain.
-A blood clot in your lungs can cause chest pain and trouble breathing.
-A blood clot in your brain can cause a stroke.
-These problems can be life-threatening.
+You may get a blood clot in your arm or leg.
+This may become life-threatening.

 The week before your surgery:

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need to take blood thinner medicine to prevent blood clots.